 In the wild, dogs hunt their prey.
 They usually go for the weakest animals, often those that are sick or injured.
-In addition to this they have no problem in eating rotten flesh which has been lying around for days.
+In addition to this, they have no problem in eating rotten flesh which has been lying around for days.
 They will even dig up meat that is buried and eat it.
 These dogs suffer little or no effects from eating this meat.
 The first line of defence for the dog is their incredibly strong stomach acids which are potent enough to kill off any parasites.
 When feeding raw, if you still have concerns then freeze the meat first which will kill off any parasites.
 Our food comes frozen so this process has already been done for you.
-If you are buying your raw food from a reputable manufacturer that use human grade meat then there is absolutely no reason why your dog should contract any sort of parasite from a raw diet.
+If you are buying your raw food from a reputable manufacturer that uses human grade meat then there is absolutely no reason why your dog should contract any sort of parasite from a raw diet.
 ProDog Raw are DEFRA approved and only use premium quality, human grade meat.

-2) Raw food will make my dog aggressive or blood thirsty!
+2) Raw food will make my dog aggressive or bloodthirsty!

 Wrong.
 A raw diet does not make a dog aggressive.
 On the contrary, it is full of pure, fresh and natural ingredients that will help your dog achieve a more stable temperament.
 Many products such as kibble and tinned dog foods are full of intensively processed meat, derivatives and additives that should not be part of a dog’s diet.
-Just because a dog is getting natural meat directly from source, which has not had all the goodness cooked out of it, does not mean they are going to develop a taste for blood or an aggressive nature.
+Just because a dog is getting natural meat directly from the source, which has not had all the goodness cooked out of it, does not mean they are going to develop a taste for blood or aggressive nature.

 3) The bacteria in raw food is harmful to my dog

-A popular myth when it comes to raw food is that it might contain bacteria that is harmful to dogs.
+A popular myth when it comes to raw food is that it might contain bacteria that are harmful to dogs.
 Our food is DEFRA approved, manufactured in a clean and healthy environment and we only use premium quality, human grade meat sourced from British, DEFRA approved suppliers.
 Each batch of food we make is laboratory tested for both Salmonella and E.coli as per DEFRA requirements.
 As long as you defrost our food properly, store it in a refrigerator and then use up within 72 hours in addition to following proper hygiene process for preparing raw meat, you won’t encounter any problems.
 Even if your dog were to come into contact with salmonella, the acids in a dog’s stomach (which are strong enough to burn your fingers) would simply kill the vast majority of it off.
 For more information about bacteria and raw feeding please refer to this useful article.